From rugged Himalayan tracks to gentle ambles along palm-lined backroads down south, India was made for motorcycling.

 India’s architecture tells a tale of conquest, domination and inordinate riches.

-Rajasthan Nowhere matches the Land of Kings for romantic splendour, with Jaisalmer, Jodhpur, Amber and lace-like Udaipur.
+Rajasthan Nowhere matches the Land of Kings for romantic splendour; Jaisalmer, Jodhpur, Amber and Udaipur top the fort and palace stakes.

-Maharashtra The land of Shivaji has defensive masterpieces including Daulatabad, and Janjira, an island fortress.
+Maharashtra The land of Shivaji prickles with defensive masterpieces, including Daulatabad and island fortress Janjira.

 Delhi This historically strategic city has imperial forts like other places have traffic islands.

 Ladakh Leh and Stok palaces are like mini versions of Tibet's fantastical Potala Palace.